RenderKit/ospray/doc/related_projects.md

 pCon.planner
 ---
-[pCon.planner](https://pcon-planner.com/en/) is an architectural design and rendering applicaiton that utilizes OSPRay for path traced photorealistic renderings.
+[pCon.planner](https://pcon-planner.com/en/) is an architectural design and rendering application that utilizes OSPRay for path traced photorealistic renderings.